DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/api/edgescan.md

 title: "Edgescan"
 toc_hide: true
 ---
+Import Edgescan vulnerabilities by API or [JSON file](../../file/edgescan.md)

+All parsers which using API have common basic configuration step but with different values.
+Please, [read these steps](../) at first.

 In `Tool Configuration`, select `Tool Type` to "Edgescan" and `Authentication Type` "API Key".
 Paste your Edgescan API key in the `API Key` field.